Thailand

 5-Contact Your Banks

 It’s essential to inform your bank that you’ll be travelling to Thailand to avoid issues with using your debit or credit cards abroad.
-Some banks may detect unfamiliar transactions in foreign countries and could mistake them for fraudulent activity, leading to your card being suspended.
+Some banks may detect unfamiliar transactions in foreign countries and could mistake them for fraudulent activity, leading to your card being suspended or removed.

 **My Take:

 I recommend carrying some cash in the local currency for smaller purchases or emergencies.
-It’s also a good idea to bring two debit /Visa cards to ensure a backup in case one gets stuck in an ATM.
+Two debit/Visa cards are also a good idea to ensure a backup in case one gets stuck in an ATM.

-**Experiencing a card suspension while abroad can be highly inconvenient.
+**A card suspension while abroad can be highly inconvenient.
 I know this from my sister’s experience.
-Despite the bank being aware of her travel plans, her card still got suspended.
+Despite the bank being aware of her travel plans, her card was still suspended.
 It’s always best to be cautious.

 6-Know the Exchange Rate